lunogram/platform/docs/docs/clients/android.md

 # Android

 ## Installation
-Installing the Parcelvoy Android SDK will provide you with user identification, deeplink unwrapping and basic tracking functionality.
+Installing the Lunogram Android SDK will provide you with user identification, deeplink unwrapping and basic tracking functionality.
 The Android SDK is available through jitpack or through manual installation.

 ### Version Information
-- The Parcelvoy Android SDK supports SDK 21+
+- The Lunogram Android SDK supports SDK 21+

 ### Install the SDK
 In your **build.gradle** add:
 ```
 dependencies {
-    implementation 'com.github.parcelvoy:android-sdk:0.1.4'
+    implementation 'com.github.lunogram:android-sdk:0.1.4'
 }
 ```